 However, other employment rights that many employees are not familiar with can also be readily violated by unjust employers.
 Some of these labor law violations are non-payment or underpayment of minimum or mandated wage, overtime, meal, and rest breaks.
 These violations can also include disallowing employees from filing for leaves and misclassifications by employers as exempt employees or independent contractors.

-Your labor law rights are very important because they will ultimately determine how you get ahead at work, which as you know, will determine your family’s financial future.
-In worst case scenarios, violations of your rights are just symptoms of even more dastardly acts of employers which lead to wrongful termination or constructive discharge.
-If you believe that you are being discriminated against by your employer or you are not provided with your rightful benefits provided for by state and federal laws, you have a right to seek damages against your employer for unpaid benefits and other non-monetary losses.
+Your labor law rights are essential since they can contribute to your career growth and financial stability.
+In worst-case scenarios, violations of your fundamental workers’ rights by your employer can eventually lead to more grave situations and outcomes such as wrongful termination or constructive discharge.
+If you believe that you are being discriminated against by your employer or you are not provided with your rightful employee benefits which are mandated by state and federal laws, you have the right to seek damages against your employer for unpaid benefits and other non-monetary losses.

-Don’t try to negotiate your claims on your own.
-The first thing that you should do is to immediately report this matter to your HR either through phone, by e-mail or a formal letter of complaint or grievance.
-If you are not given the justice you deserve, the only thing left to do is seek legal help from Mesriani Law Group’s expert labor law violations attorneys in Los Angeles who have the experience and resources to fight for your rights.
+It is ill-advised to negotiate your claims and reach for a settlement with your employer on your own.
+Instead of pursuing your claims alone, you should first inform the incident to the Human Resources Department of where you are working.
+You can do this either through the phone, via email, or by writing a formal letter of complaint or grievance.
+If you are still not given the justice you deserve, the next logical action is to seek legal help from Mesriani Law Group’s expert Los Angeles labor law violations attorneys who have the experience and resources to fight for your rights.

-Labor laws technically relate to an employee’s wages and other benefits at work.
-Hence, violations of your labor law rights cover acts relating to non-payment or underpayment of minimum wage, overtime, meal breaks and rest breaks and even misclassifications by employers as exempt employees or independent contractors, among others.
+Labor laws not only relate to an employee’s welfare in the workplace but are also associated with an employee’s wages and other benefits at work.
+Violations of your labor rights cover acts relating to non-payment or underpayment of the minimum wage, overtime benefits, company-mandated breaks such as meal and rest breaks, as well as misclassifications by employers as independent contractors or exempt employees, among others.